 going on.

-Fount of Knowledge One of the oddest things after transition was how everyone suddenly assumed that I now knew things that I had never had to know or memorise before.
+Fount of All Knowledge One of the strangest things after my transitioning to a woman and then a wife was that it was suddenly assumed that I knew so many things.
 Just a few examples:

 A broader example was the assumption that I could now mind the babies and young children of my nephews and nieces.
-The resulted in nightmares such as embarrasingly not knowing how to plat the hair of a niece, and her having to try to teach me!
+The resulted in fun moments such as realising I didn't know how to plat the hair of a niece, and her having to try to teach me!

 |